Meet the Lab Members!

 Justin Carreras- 4th year Graduate Student

 Justin is interested in the role of emotion regulation in the psychosocial development of children in high-stress environments.
-Additionally, he is interested in the quality of parent-child interactions in these stressful contexts, and the potential protective or harmful effect they may have on children’s exposure to psychological stressors.
+Additionally, he is interested in the quality of parent-child interactions in these stressful contexts, and the potential protective effects they may have on children’s outcomes.

 Erin Glackin- 3rd year Graduate Student